bidouilles/kromek-prototype/README.md

     sudo python setup.py install

 ## on Ubuntu PC and Olimex board
-Follow same process as for Raspberry Pi.
+Follow the same process as for Raspberry Pi.

+## on Mac OS X
+Follow a similar process as for the Raspberry Pi (maybe using "brew" for some components) except that for the cython-hidapi build with Xcode 5.1 the build command should be:

+    ARCHFLAGS=-Wno-error=unused-command-line-argument-hard-error-in-future python setup.py install

 # Usage
     Usage: radangel.py [options] <logfile>